Rex Brandt: Life

-Brandt returned to Riverside Junior College as a professor of Art in 1937.
+Brandt returned to Riverside Junior College as a professor of art in 1937.
 Also in that year, he helped organize an exhibition of forty-five paintings by artists, many of whom are associated with California Scene Painting.
 Among the artists represented were Brandt, Millard Sheets, Barse Miller, Phil Dike, Milford Zornes, and George Post.

-In March 1938 Brandt married the sculptor and painter Joan Irving, whom he had met at Riverside Junior College.
-Then in 1943 Brandt, having left Riverside Junior College, moved with his young family to Corona del Mar, just south of Newport Beach, where they had purchased property.
-Brandt named his property "Blue Sky" and it was there he lived and worked throughout the rest of his life.
+In March 1938, Brandt married the sculptor and painter Joan Irving, whom he had met at Riverside Junior College.
+In 1943, Brandt, having left Riverside Junior College, moved with his young family to Corona del Mar, just south of Newport Beach, where they had purchased property.
+He named his property "Blue Sky" and it was there he lived and worked throughout the rest of his life.
 He opened a summer painting school at "Blue Sky" in 1947 and the school remained in operation through 1985 when it closed due to increasing urbanization.
 Brandt also expanded his sources of income beyond painting and teaching; he worked as a designer for West Coast Ship Building and formed his own commercial and residential design firm, Rex Brandt Associates.
 Brandt was active in the civic life of the Newport Beach area; he was one of the original members of the Parks, Beaches and Recreation Commission of Newport Beach, he designed the city's official seal, and helped plan the state beach at Corona Del Mar.

 Brandt also spent considerable time in the San Juan Islands.
 He purchased property on Orcas Island in 1964.
 Then in 1966 Brandt and his wife built a second home on Shaw Island where they typically spent a few months a year.
 During his time in the San Juans, Brandt reestablished his print making practice, he wrote: "I've turned again to an early love of block cutting because its power and simplicity express the way I feel about the San Juan Islands."

 He died at his home in Corona del Mar at the age of 85.
 Retrospective exhibitions have been mounted by the Newport Harbor Nautical Museum (2000) and the Laguna Art Museum (2014).